Apoorv-Tiwari-99/Event-Booking-Project/README.md

 PORT=5000
 FRONTEND_URL=http://localhost:5173

 c.
-Database Setup (MySQL Workbench)
+Database Setup

 Open MySQL Workbench.

-Create a new connection using your MySQL credentials.
+Create a new connection to your local MySQL instance.

-Open a new SQL query tab and copy-paste the contents of event_booking.sql from the project's root directory.
+Open a new SQL query tab.

+Copy the contents of the event_booking.sql file and paste them into the query tab.

-Execute the script to create the database and tables with sample data.
+Execute the script to create the database and tables, which includes sample data.

 d.
-Run the Backend
+Run the Server

 npm run dev

-The backend server will start on http://localhost:5000.
+The backend server will now be running on http://localhost:5000.

-3. Frontend Setup (client/)
+3. Frontend Setup
-Navigate to the client/ directory from the root folder:
+Navigate to the client/ directory and follow the steps below.

 cd ../client

 a.
-Install dependencies
+Install Dependencies

 npm install

 b.
 Configure Environment Variables
-Create a .env file in the client/ folder and add the following:
+Create a .env file in the client/ folder with the following:

 VITE_BACKEND_URL=http://localhost:5000

 c.
-Run the Frontend
+Run the Application

 npm run dev

-The frontend will start on http://localhost:5173.
+The frontend application will start on http://localhost:5173.

 📂 Project Structure
 Event-Booking-Project/
 │
 ├── client/          # React (Vite) frontend
-│   ├── public/
 │   ├── src/
-│   │   ├── components/
+│   │   ├── components/  # Reusable React components
-│   │   ├── pages/
+│   │   ├── pages/       # Main application pages
-│   │   ├── App.jsx
+│   │   ├── App.jsx      # Main application component
-│   │   └── main.jsx
+│   │   └── main.jsx     # Entry point
 │   ├── .env
 │   ├── package.json
 │   └── vite.config.js
 │
 ├── server/          # Node.js + Express backend
-│   ├── controllers/
+│   ├── controllers/ # Logic for handling requests
-│   ├── middleware/
+│   ├── middleware/  # Middleware functions (e.g., auth)
-│   ├── models/
+│   ├── models/      # Database schema and queries
-│   ├── routes/
+│   ├── routes/      # API endpoints
 │   ├── .env
 │   ├── package.json
-│   └── server.js
+│   └── server.js    # Entry point for the server
 │
-├── event_booking.sql  # MySQL database schema and data
+├── event_booking.sql  # MySQL database schema and initial data
 └── README.md

+☁️ Deployment
+Backend: Can be deployed on Render or Vercel with the root directory set to server.

+Frontend: Can be deployed on Netlify or Vercel with the build output directory set to dist.

+🙏 Credits
+Node.js

+Express.js

+React

+MySQL

 Feel free to contribute, report issues, or suggest new features!